Kia Nurse: College career

-Career
+Professional career

 WNBA

 At the 2018 WNBA draft, Nurse was drafted by the New York Liberty in the first round as the tenth overall pick.
-Nurse would join the Liberty alongside players such as Tina Charles and Epiphanny Prince.
+Nurse joined the Liberty alongside players such as Tina Charles and Epiphanny Prince.
 Nurse made her WNBA debut on May 20, 2018, scoring 17 points in an eventual 80–76 loss to the Chicago Sky.
 In June 2018, Nurse scored 34 points, a season-high amongst WNBA rookies, in the Liberty's 87–81 overtime victory over the Indiana Fever.

 In July 2019, Nurse was named as a starter for the WNBA All-Star Game for the first time in her career.
 Her selection made her just the third Canadian to play in the All-Star Game.
 Nurse was selected by and joined Team Delle Donne for the game.
 Nurse also participated in the Three-Point Contest but lost in the first round.

+Nurse was traded to the Phoenix Mercury along with Megan Walker by the Liberty for the 2021 season in exchange for the Mercury's 2021 and 2022 1st round picks.
+Nurse tore her ACL in Game 4 of the WNBA semifinals against the Aces, which led to her to missing the remaining postseason games.
+The Mercury lost in the finals against the Chicago Sky.
+On February 5, 2022, the Mercury announced that they had re-signed Nurse for the 2022 season.
+Nurse's injury caused her to miss the entire 2022 season.

+On January 31, 2024, Nurse was traded by the Seattle Storm to the Los Angeles Sparks alongside the 2024 WNBA draft 1st round pick (4th overall) in exchange for the Sparks' 2026 1st round pick.

+On February 4, 2025, Nurse signed with the Chicago Sky.

-National Team
+National team career

-Youth Level
+Youth level

-Kia Nurse was invited to play on the under-17 national team in the FIBA Under-17 World Championship for Women, held in Amsterdam in 2012.
+Nurse was invited to play on the under-17 national team in the FIBA Under-17 World Championship for Women, held in Amsterdam in 2012.
 She averaged almost 14 points per game and helped the team finish third place.